 - Aishwarya Ramachandran (PhD)

 The Reps are here to represent Grads at School meetings, functions, and to plan social events.
 They can be reached at firstname.lastname@example.org

 Travel funds are available for graduate students presenting at conferences/workshops.

-Heads up!Please apply to Faculty of Education and Faculty of Graduate Studies Grad Travel funds before applying to the KIN Grad Travel Support.
-You can only apply once for the Faculty of Graduate Studies travel grant of $500 maximum.
+Heads up!Please apply to FOE and G+PS Graduate Student Travel funds before applying to the KIN Grad Student Travel Grant.
+You can only apply once for the G+PS travel grant of $500 maximum.
 Therefore, please make sure your expenses add up to $500 before submitting your claims to them.
 The KIN Graduate travel grant allows students to claim their expenses up to 12 months after their thesis submission.